d-sbrgr/AICOMP-MMLM/doc/src/report.md

 The dataset used for this project was obtained from the Kaggle competition "March Machine Learning Mania 2025" [@mmlm2025].
 It consists of a total of 36 CSV files containing various information about NCAA Division I basketball games, teams, venues, coaches and tournaments.

-## Data Description
+## Data Description {#sec:data-description}

 For this project, only a subset of the data available was used.
 All data used contains historical information up to and including the 2025 regular season.
 These are described in the following sections.

 ### Regular Season Detailed Results {#sec:regular-season-detailed-results}

 The regular season detailed results contain basic game information as well as box-score statistics for every NCAA Division I basketball game played in the regular season.
-For men's basketball the available data start at the 2003 season and for women's basketball at the 2010. @tbl:regular-season-detailed-results describes the features available in this dataset.
+For men's basketball the available data starts with the 2003 season and for women's basketball with the 2010 season. @tbl:regular-season-detailed-results describes the features available in this dataset.
 Features containing \[WL\] in their name are available for both the winning and losing team of a game, e.g. "WTeamID" and "LTeamID" for the winning and losing team IDs respectively.

 | Feature      | Description                              |
 |--------------|------------------------------------------|